Chris Kramer (actor)

 Chris Kramer (born May 14, 1975) is a Canadian actor.
-He is best known for the starring role of Morgan Pym, in the Citytv television show The Collector.
+He is best known for the lead role of Morgan Pym in the Citytv television show The Collector.

 Biography

 Kramer was born in Regina, Saskatchewan.
 He lived in different cities in Canada before settling in Calgary with his family.
 When he was 21, he dropped out of college and moved to Vancouver.
-He got his big break when he was cast in the lead role of Morgan Pym in 'The Collector.'
-He is best known for his roles on '24,' 'Saving Grace,' 'The Collector,' and 'Jericho.'
-He is a two time Leo Award and Monte Carlo Television Festival Nominee.
+As well as The Collector, he has appeared in 24, Saving Grace and Jericho.

+He was nominated for a Leo Award for his role in The Collector in 2006.
+He has been nominated twice for Leo Awards and Monte Carlo Television Festival.